PRESS RELEASE ‑ Smooth‑On, Inc. Acquires The Chavant Modeling Clay Company

 Release Agents - Products used to prevent mold making materials from sticking to clay models or to prevent cast parts from sticking in the mold.

-Sealers - Products used to incorporate a protective film (Barrier) over the clay, which will prevent a mold making material or other product, such as a paint, from coming into direct contact with the clay.
+Sealers - A protective film (Barrier coating) over the clay, which will prevent a mold making material or other product, from coming into direct contact with the clay.
 Sealers can include shellac, lacquer or clear acrylic finishes.

 Shelf Life - Period of time before a product will lose some of its useful characteristics.

-Slick - A tool with rounded edges, made of polycarbonate or lexan, used to smooth the surface of a Hard Styling Clay model.
+Slick - A tool with rounded edges, made of polycarbonate or lexan, used to smooth the surface of a Automotive/Industrial Clay model.

 Splash Mold - A mold taken from only an isolated portion of a model.